 Read the Owner's manual.
-1000 Never use on paved roads.

 Always use an approved helmet and protective gear.
-Never carry passengers.

 6+ Use from 6 years old.
 Operation of this motorcycle by children under the age of 6 increase the risk of severe injury or death.

+Adult supervision required for children.

+700 Never use on paved roads.

+Never carry passengers.

-This unit contains high- pressure nitrogen gas.
+This unit contains high-pressure nitrogen gas.
 Mishandling can cause an explosion.
 Do not incinerate, puncture or open.
-Adult supervision required for children.
-Turn off the main switch after riding to avoid draining the battery.